channgo2203/channgo2203.github.io/_pages/about.md

 and formal methods including model checking, theorem proving, and static analysis for providing formal assurances that the specification is fulfilled.

-Hands-on architecture design and coding of embedded safety-critical firmware and software from bare-metal, OS abstraction, middleware, to applications layers for SoC with both microcontrollers (MCU) and microprocessors (MPU).
-They can be machine learning-based software in robotics, automotive, medical, and aerospace industries
+Hands-on architecture design and coding of embedded software and embedded Linux from bare-metal, OS abstraction, middleware, to applications layers.
+They can be machine learning-based SW in robotics, automotive, medical, and aerospace industries.

-Deep knowledge and strong experience with HW bring-up, FreeRTOS, Zephyr RTOS, embedded Linux, kernel module development, communication protocols such as Ethernet TCP/IP, Bluetooth, CAN, LIN, peripherals like UART, GPIO, USB, I2C, SPI, HSM, middleware frameworks like ROS2, DDS, RPC, SOA, and QEMU emulation
+Knowledge and experience with HW bring-up, RTOS, communication protocols such as Ethernet, CAN, BLE, peripherals like I2C, SPI, HSM, and middleware frameworks like DDS, ROS2

+Deep knowledge and strong experience with design and development of compiler, programming language static analysis from scratch or using infrastructures such as LLVM, MLIR